CopernicaMarketingSoftware/Documentation/Mailerq/5.4/database-access.md

 To override the DNS resolver, you can add records to the "dns" table.
 MailerQ normally uses normal DNS queries to find out to which IP addresses mail should be sent.
-First it does a MX query to find the MX records, and then for each MX record MailerQ looks for the associated A or AAAA records to find the IP addresses.
+First it does an MX query to find the MX records, and then for each MX record MailerQ looks for the associated A or AAAA records to find the IP addresses.